Top tips for new students to the Warburg Institute

 From Indian restaurants to Italian cafés, there are a wealth of places to choose from for lunch, dinner, and coffee in the area surrounding the Warburg Institute.

 “I often go for lunch at Moreish at the junction of Marchmont St and Tavistock Place, nice sandwiches, hot dishes and cake, and good coffee.
-Over the way from Moreish in Tavistock Place is the cheapest pizzeria I know,Pizza Sophia, run by Italians and very good.
-On your way down to Moreish and Pizza Sophia, also in Tavistock Place, is the Bloomsbury Coffee House, which is good too, and a bit cheaper than Moreish.”
+Over the way from Moreish in Tavistock Place is the cheapest pizzeria I know,Pizza Sophia, run by Italians and very good.”
 Dr Paul Taylor, Curator of the Photographic Collection

 “There is a vegetarian Indian nearby: Diwana on Drummond Street.
 They have an excellent and very cheap lunchtime buffet.”
 Dr Eckart Marchand, Deputy Curator of the Photographic Collection